cestastanford/hdlab-web/_posts/2014-07-28-palladio-faqs-0-6-0.md

 ### <a name="3"></a>What are Size Points?

 Toggling the Size Points function in the map view will change the sizes of your various dots on the map, depending on how frequently they appear in your dataset.
 So, for instance, if you had a table listing 30 Priests born in Rome and 1 Priest in Florence, and you have produced a map visualization that counts by Priests, the dot representing Rome in your map view will be significantly larger than the dot representing Florence.
+You can adjust the scale of the Size Points (in other words, the  size of the dots as they appear in relation to the map) by toggling the Adjust Scale button.

-### <a name="4"></a>How do I get the most use out of the Timeline feature?
+### <a name="4"></a>How do I get the most use out of the TimeLine feature?

-As you change the temporal period in your timeline view, the map will update to show data only from that period.
+As you change the temporal period in your TimeLine filter view, the map will update to show data only from that period.
 You can zoom in to get as granular a view as you would like.
 One of the most exciting features of Palladio’s timeline is that it allows users to select more than one point on the timeline to show more than one period (ie. 1900-150) and 1970-200) view these simultaneously within a given visualization.

 Swiping within the Timeline view will allow you to zoom in to specific dates.
 The stacked bar and highlighting functions allow you to see the data in different ways as you hover.